Quantum Key Distribution with a Negatively Charged Quantum Dot Single-Photon Source: Conclusion

 \section{Conclusion}

-{ } We have numerically investigated the generation and characterization of single photons from a negatively charged quantum dot embedded in an elliptical pillar microcavity.
-The spectral nondegeneracy of the cavity modes is shown to significantly suppress the two-photon emission probability, which is a key requirement for quantum key distribution protocols.
-We further compared two excitation schemes, adiabatic and resonant excitation, and demonstrated that adiabatic excitation provides more robust and stable brightness while achieving a two-photon emission probability that is an order of magnitude lower than that of resonant excitation.
-Finally, we showed that single photons generated from the quantum dot, under both adiabatic and resonant excitation, clearly outperform Poisson-distributed sources for BB84 QKD without decoy states.
-Moreover, the proposed quantum-dot single-photon source enables higher secure key rates for both BB84 and original twin-field QKD with infinite decoy states over short and intermediate distances, although at very long distances the secure key rate achievable with PDS becomes slightly higher.
-These results provide practical insight into the trade-offs between deterministic single-photon sources and conventional Poissonian sources in quantum communication systems.
+{ } In conclusion, we numerically investigate a quantum-dot single-photon source based on a negatively charged emitter embedded in an elliptical pillar microcavity.
+We show that the spectral nondegeneracy of the cavity modes effectively suppresses two-photon emission for both adiabatic and resonant excitation, thereby enhancing secure key rates.
+Among the two schemes, adiabatic excitation provides improved robustness and brightness stability while reducing the multiphoton probability by an order of magnitude compared to resonant excitation.
+Within the chosen parameter regime, the generated quantum-dot single photons enable enhanced secure key rates for both BB84 and twin-field QKD in the infinite decoy-state limit at short and intermediate transmission distances.
+However, at longer distances, Poissonian sources exhibit a marginal advantage under the same conditions.
+We further analyze the dependence of the secure key rate on quantum channel distance under realistic conditions, including detection efficiency, dark count probability, and alignment errors.
+These results provide practical insight into the performance of negatively charged quantum-dot single-photon sources for BB84 and Twin-field QKD and can be leveraged in future quantum communication experiments.